 We promote the creation of joint use facilities for local parks and recreation programs through coordination with the County Flood Control District, local school districts, utilities, and other public agencies.

 Policy NR-3.11 Off-highway vehicle areas

-In areas under the County’s land use authority, we require new commercial off-highway vehicle (OHV) areas to be situated and buffered to minimize effects on nearby residential uses and environmentally sensitive areas.
+In areas under the County’s land use authority, we require new or expansion of existing commercial off-highway vehicle (OHV) areas to be situated and buffered to minimize effects on nearby residential uses, military activity, and environmentally sensitive areas.